 The Adriatic Sea fishery’s production is distributed among countries in the basin.

-Do you have any interesting or fun facts about the Adriatic Sea that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Adriatic Sea?
+Share them in the comments below!